Welcome To The Blue Hell

 It’s Simple, Really — It’s about the idea.
 It lives in you.

 The Cauldron is more than just a section of supporters.
 It is based on the fundamental idea that every fan is a leader, you just have to choose to be.
-It is this idea that makes us unique in the world of supporters groups and the reason for our success.
+This idea makes us unique in the world of supporters groups and is the reason for our success.
 If you stand with us, sing with us, share our passion for the team, you are already part of the group.
-Being involved is simply about individuals putting in the time and work to make things better for the whole group.
+Individuals putting in the time and work to make things better for the whole group is the definition of being involved.

 Whether you’re a bartender, graphic designer, accountant, chef, painter, or poet, we can find projects for you.
 Just contact us via Twitter, Facebook, Email, or the Contact Us Form, found using the link in the header menu, and we will get you involved.